swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 ## Introduction

 Currently, adding a new case to an enum is a source-breaking change, which is very inconvenient for library authors.
 This proposal aims to distinguish between enums that are _exhaustive_ (meaning they will never get any new cases) and those that are _non-exhaustive,_ and to ensure that clients handle any future cases when dealing with the latter.
-This declaration only affects clients from outside the original module.
+This change only affects clients from outside the original module.

 swift-evolution thread: [Enums and Source Compatibility](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20170807/038663.html)